Business Intelligence

 SPARQL: Where It Stands Out

 SPARQL, on the other hand, shines when flexibility and data integration are priorities.
 Its schema-flexible design allows users to focus on what they want to know, not how the data is organized.
 This makes SPARQL especially suited for exploring diverse data sources [12].
 Another major advantage?
-SPARQL simplifies merging results from multiple sources without the need for complex ETL processes, reducing costs and time.
+SPARQL simplifies merging results from multiple sources without the need for complex ETL/ELT processes, reducing costs and time.
 The RDF model, which uses web identifiers, also enables seamless data exchange across platforms, bypassing the mapping headaches often associated with SQL [1].
 These features make SPARQL a powerful tool for knowledge-driven BI.

 Limitations You Should Know